xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

   />
 </div>

-The profiling results clearly showed that the data loading step was the main bottleneck in our pipeline.
-Additionally, we noticed the alternating CPU and GPU compute steps (i.e. data loading and model training) were not overlapping, which meant that the GPU was often idle while waiting for the CPU to load data (fist screenshot above).

-This was also confirmed by a few other tests to measure the time spent on data loading and model training.
+This was further confirmed by a few other tests to measure the time spent on data loading and model training.
 The results are shown below:

 <div style={{ textAlign: 'center' }}>
   <img